 In the case of Serge missionaries in Burundi, working together with our key local partners—Hope Africa University and Kibuye Hope Hospital—our teams can have a significant impact on helping others to accomplish what they want to do.

 These partnerships develop over years and become very fruitful as we gain a deeper understanding of local culture, develop trust, and transfer skills.
 All of this provides the two parts necessary:

-The knowledge and skills to address the problem.
+Understanding of the true problem AND The knowledge and skills to address the problem.

-A single physician can only treat so many patients — however if he or she assist in the training of new doctors the impact can be literally hundreds of times greater.
+A single physician can only treat so many patients — however if he or she assists in the training of new doctors the impact can be literally hundreds of times greater.

-My training of MBA students gives opportunity for them to become entrepreneurs, managers, and others who combine their faith with knowledge and skills to create employment, drive development, and create small businesses that respond to needs of their country.
+My training of MBA students gives the opportunity for them to become entrepreneurs, managers, and others who combine their faith with knowledge and skills to create employment, drive development, and create small businesses that respond to the needs of their country.